mzivic7/VolatileSpace/readme.md

 ### About numba
 build.py script by default builds with numba, to build without numba use: `python build.py nonumba`
-Or just uninstall numba: `pip uninstall numba`
+Or just uninstall numba: `pipenv uninstall numba`
 This also disables 'Numba' and 'FastMath' options in settings.

 ## How it works?